Halo 2 Original Soundtrack: Background

 Nile Rodgers produced both volumes of the soundtrack, in addition to writing and performing the track "Never Surrender" in collaboration with songwriter/remixer Nataraj.
 Rodgers himself is a video game player, noting in an interview that "30% to 40% of the [recording] budget was spent in downtime playing video games.
 Since all that money was going to that part of the recording session, I decided to figure out what was so compelling about it, and I got hooked [by the game]."

 Due to legal issues, the second Halo 2 soundtrack containing the entire finished score, Volume 2, was not released until more than a year after the soundtrack had been mixed and mastered.
 The volume's music is formatted in a 'suite' structure that corresponds with the chapters within the game, in order to create a "music representation" of the video game.
 O'Donnell stated that this presentation of the music as a concept album was natural because the overall story and atmosphere of Halo 2 directly influenced the sound to begin with.

+Halo 2: Anniversary Soundtrack

+For the ten year anniversary of Halo 2 in 2014, the game along with its music was remastered in Halo 2: Anniversary, without original composers Martin O'Donnell and Michael Salvatori, both of whom were still at Bungie.
+Nearly all tracks in Volume 1 and Volume 2 were re-recorded or remixed with the San Francisco Symphony at Skywalker Sound studio.
+Guitarist Steve Vai returned to remake his two tracks, with Periphery guitarist Misha Mansoor covering and remaking the tracks written by Breaking Benjamin and Incubus in the original soundtrack.
+The Halo 2: Anniversary Original Soundtrack was released on November 11, 2014.